Connectedness properties and splittings of groups with isolated flats: Local connectivity at rank one points

 \section{Local connectivity at rank one points}

 In this section, we begin the proof of Theorem~\ref{thm:MainThm}.
 Our goal is to study the boundary of a one-ended $\CAT(0)$ group with isolated flats.
 We need to show that if the maximal peripheral splitting is locally finite, then the boundary of the $\CAT(0)$ space is locally connected.
-The first step of the proof, which is the main goal of the current section, is to show that the visual boundary $\boundary X$ is locally connected at any point not on the boundary of a flat.
-Such points will be called \emph{rank one} points.
-Indeed any rank one point is the endpoint of a geodesic line that does not bound a flat halfplane in $X$.
+The first step of the proof, which is the main goal of the current section, is to show that the visual boundary $\boundary X$ is locally connected at any point not in the boundary of a flat, i.e., the rank one points.

 We use decomposition theory to prove Corollary~\ref{cor:QuotientUSC}, which states that the map $\boundary X \to \boundary (G,\P)$ given by Theorem~\ref{thm:BoundaryQuotient} from the visual boundary to the Bowditch boundary is upper semicontinuous.
 Using this structure we are able to pull back local connectivity from the Bowditch boundary to the $\CAT(0)$ boundary, but only at rank one points (see Corollary~\ref{cor:RankOneLC}).